-In the title you can find an overview of an OpenStack landscape.
+Below you can find an image with an overview of an OpenStack landscape.
 You can see where the services fit and how they can work together.
-Off course the overview is just an example of such infrastructure.
+Of course the overview is just an example of such infrastructure.

 Nova is used to implement services and associated libraries in order to provide, on demand, self-service access to compute resources, such as bare metal, virtual machines, and containers.
 In other words, it supports creating virtual machines, bare metal servers (using ironic) and includes support for system containers.
 Nova runs as a set of daemons on top of existing Linux servers.
 Nova requires the following OpenStack services: Keystone, Glance, Neutron and Placement.
 These services are also described below.

 Keystone is an OpenStack service that provides API client authentication, service discovery, and distributed multi-tenant authorization by implementing OpenStack’s Identity API.
 It supports LDAP, OAuth, OpenID Connect, SAML and SQL.

 Keystone defines functions related to Flask-RESTful in keystone.server.flask.common.
 Keystone creates API resources which inherit from class keystone.server.flask.common.ResourceBase and exposes methods for each supported HTTP methods GET, PUT , POST, PATCH and DELETE.
 An example of a user resource will look like:

 member_key = ‘users’

 “””get a user resource of list user.